dolmades/dolmades-cli/docs/MAIN.md

 ### Features

-The focus in the 1.x release cycle will be put on support for gaming, the standardization of the `Dolmadefile` specification used to create recipes, the protoypical implementation of the basic concepts and the completion of the main unsolved issues.
+The focus in the 1.x release cycle will be put on support for gaming, the standardization of the `Dolmadefile` specification used to create recipes, the protoypical implementation of the basic concepts and the completion of major unresolved issues.

 * **GOG gaming support:** generate template recipes for your personal GOG collection and installation is a breeze
 * **Ease-of-use:** supports major linux distros and require no special permissions